harmony-one/onebtc/specs/onebtc-spec/docs/source/security_performance/security-analysis.rst

 - :ref:`issue-protocol`

 To avoid the use of OP_RETURN during the issue process, and the significant usability drawbacks incurred by this approach, we employ the use of an On-chain Key Derivation scheme (OKD) for Bitcoin’s ECDSA (secp256k1 curve).
-The BTC-Parachain maintains a BTC ‘master’ public key for each registered vault and generates a unique, ephemeral ‘deposit’ public key (and RIPEMD-160 address) for each issue request, utilizing the unique issue identifier for replay protection.
+The BTC-Bridge maintains a BTC ‘master’ public key for each registered vault and generates a unique, ephemeral ‘deposit’ public key (and RIPEMD-160 address) for each issue request, utilizing the unique issue identifier for replay protection.

 This way, each issue request can be linked to a distinct Bitcoin transaction via the receiving (‘deposit’) address, making it impossible for vaults/users to execute replay attacks.
 The use of OKD thereby allows to keep the issue process non-interactive, ensuring vaults cannot censor issue requests.